TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 - [881] 9-square grid nude 3D collage poster
 - [874] Zhujiang New Town in paper-cut style
 - [870] A beautiful and charming young woman
-- [857] The Forbidden City Check-in from the series of Chinese women who want to make movies in their lifetime
 - [847] Miniature 3D model
 - [810] City rendering digital art poster
 - [799] Korean fashion closeup portrait of young woman